ksaua/remock/README.md

 bean factory.
 While Springockito will use @Primary on all mocked/spied beans, thus taking precedence over the originals, they will still be injected if you @Inject List<SomeInterface>.

 Remock takes a different approach.
-It takes control over springs bean factory and downright rejects adding the bean definition of mocked/spied beans.
+It takes control over Spring's bean factory and downright rejects adding the bean definition of mocked/spied beans.